MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/api-extended-security-updates.md

 This article provides instructions to programmatically provision and manage Windows Server 2012 and Windows Server 2012 R2 Extended Security Updates lifecycle operations through the Azure Arc WS2012 ESU ARM APIs.

-For each of the API commands explained in this article, be sure to enter accurate parameter information for location, state, edition, type, and processors depending on your particular scenario
+For each of the API commands explained in this article, be sure to enter accurate parameter information for location, state, edition, type, and processors depending on your particular scenario.

 > [!NOTE]
 > You'll need to create a service principal to use the Azure API to manage ESUs.
 See [Connect hybrid machines to Azure at scale](onboard-service-principal.md) and [Azure REST API reference](/rest/api/azure/) for more information.